January 04 ,2019

 Monitoring from Cornerstone Protection

 Cornerstone Protection offers one some of the best monitoring plans for homes and businesses in Kentucky.
-Our smart security systems can connect through home internet or over a cellular module and our systems have self-monitoring features that can send alerts to your phone and allow you to manage and monitor the system from your smart device.
+Our smart home automation and security systems can connect through home internet or over a cellular module and our systems have self-monitoring features that can send alerts to your phone and allow you to manage and monitor the system from your smart device.

 With our monitoring service, your security system is connected to a network of three monitoring stations.
 Each station is UL certified for intrusion and fire monitoring and each station has a backup generator.
 This system guarantees that when your alarm panel sends a signal, there is always a professional ready to respond.

 We also pride ourselves on providing monitoring plans that are affordable and flexible.
-With Cornerstone Protection, you get low cost monitoring options and we will not ask you to sign a long-term contract.
+With Cornerstone Protection, you get low-cost monitoring options and we will not ask you to sign a long-term contract.
 Contact us today to learn more about your security system options and the monitoring plans we offer.